mebobby2/SFML_Game_Development/README.md

 ## Upto Page 189

 #Before that
-implement EmiterNode and Projectile so it can use the spritesheet instead of the individual sprite.
+implement Projectile so it can use the spritesheet instead of the individual sprite.

 #Done
 1. ResourceIdentifiers